kytulendu/TW/CHANGE.md

 ### Fix
 - Fix memory leak in SCUW on open file routine.
-- Correctly AT&T 6300/Olivetti M24 detection, idea from https://github.com/MobyGamer/TOPBENCH/blob/master/TOPB_DET.PAS.
+- Correct AT&T 400 line display detection, idea from https://github.com/MobyGamer/TOPBENCH/blob/master/TOPB_DET.PAS.
 - Fix when line longer than MAXCOL, type in that line, the edit window will display at line 1 instead of line 5 by increase max column from 266 to 1024.
+- Fix when use delete character to end of line function key it insert special character instread.

 ### Misc
 - Rename *.PRN to *.P9

 ### Source Code
-- Less warnings and bugs.
+- Less compile warnings and bugs.
+- Remove the evil gotos.
 - Less code bloat.
 - Convert some assembly language function to C.
 - Add zip backup batch file, use with Info-Zip.